covmatic/localwebserver/README.md

 * [TempDeck](#tempdeck-gui)

 ## Installation
-**This software is still in its beta phase.
-Every feature may be subject to change**
+> :warning: **This software is still in its beta phase**
+> Every feature may be subject to change without notice

 You can [install the Covmatic LocalWebServer via `pip`](https://pypi.org/project/covmatic-localwebserver):
 ```